-Qualifying exigencies may include attending certain military events, arranging for alternative child-care, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post deployment reintegration briefings.
+Qualifying exigencies may include attending certain military events, arranging for alternative child-care, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.

 When medically necessary, leave may be taken on a continuous, intermittent or reduced-scheduled basis.
 Employees must make a reasonable effort to schedule leave for planned medical treatment(s) /appointment(s), so as to not unduly disrupt the employer's operations.
 You are required to substitute paid leave for unpaid leave by utilizing your illness bank balances.
 If your time off exceeds your illness bank, your vacation bank will be utilized prior to your going into unpaid status if applicable.
-Please note, only vacation hours may be used for care of a family member.
+Please note, only vacation hours may be used for the care of a family member.

 The Employee is Responsible for: